Oklahoma Gov. Kevin Stitt vetoed a bill containing medical marijuana program reforms this evening.

 During floor hearings, HB 3228 had been pitched to legislators as featuring changes largely requested by the Oklahoma Medical Marijuana Authority.
 It adjusted provisions for the state’s medical marijuana industry and program that ranged from deliveries to temporary licenses.

 The primary components of HB 3228 include:

 - Authorization of 90-day medical marijuana patient licenses that are renewable;

 - Authorization for dispensaries to produce flower-only pre-rolls on site;

 - Permission for dispensaries to deliver within a 10-mile radius of their locations.
 For patients who live in a residence not covered by any dispensary’s 10-mile radius, a dispensary in the same county would be authorized to make deliveries to patients.

 - Changing rules about certificates of compliance for dispensaries.
 If a dispensary does not make major construction changes to its business, there is no annual renewal necessary;

-- Allowing existing dispensaries to remain in operation if they later fall within 1,000 yards of a school.
+- Allowing existing dispensaries to remain in operation if they later fall within 1,000 feet of a school.